anita00001/fix-mate-backend/README.md

 ```sh
 bundle install
 ```
-2. Delete files `/config/credentials.yml.enc` and `/config/master.key`, if any
+2. Delete files `/config/credentials.yml.enc` and `/config/master.key`, (if any).
-3. Run the command to get the pair of credentials and master key
+3. Run the command to get the pairs of credentials and master key
 ```sh
 rails credentials:edit
 ```